 Queen Anne cherry – a fruit starting with Q, is a well-known type with a yellow and light-pink appearance similar to Rainier.
 They also have other names like Royal Ann or Napoleon.
 Their true origin is still unknown, but they were brought to America in 1629 by the colonists.

 Though they are classified in sweet cherry species, their firm flesh tastes more tart than sweet, making them better for homemade ideas like jams, sauces, or baked goods.
-And if you love dishes made from canned cherry, they are also good for producing canned foods or eaten raw on their own.
+And if you love dishes made from canned cherries, you should know that this type appears in many canned products.

 In reality, many people use it to make maraschino cherries, which I will explain in more detail in the next part.
 The only drawback of this species is their trees are fragile and sensitive, so it would not be too ideal for home orchards.

-Origin: Believed as a Turkey-origin type and brought to the USA in 1629
+Origin: Believed as a Turkish-origin type and brought to the USA in 1629

 Season: Mid-summer (for harvesting)